Eujenz/eujenz.github.io/content/about.md

 - **Supervised Production Processes**: Improved SOP adherence and quality control processes, reducing production errors by 30%.
 - **Handled International Customer Complaints**: Managed product deviation reports and notifications for Japanese clients, ensuring timely resolution and compliance with regulatory standards.
 - **Implemented CAPA Procedures**: Developed and managed CAPA processes to address product deviations and ensure compliance with quality standards, contributing to continuous improvement in quality management.
-- **Developed New Sterile Production Line**: Led the design and implementation of a new sterile production line, including the qualification and validation of purified water systems and clean room HVAC systems, in accordance with ISO 22519, ISO 14644, and USP standards.
+- **Developed New Sterile Production Line**: Led the design and implementation of a new sterile production line, including the qualification and validation of purified water systems and clean room HVAC systems, in accordance with GMP, ISO 22519, ISO 14644 and USP standards.
 - **Digitized Team Collaboration**: Introduced Trello for cloud-based task management, transitioning from paper-based systems and reducing manual reporting by 50%.
 - **Automation & Productivity Tools**: Utilized Python and productivity tools to automate quality control processes and streamline workflows, enhancing overall efficiency.